 Richard is an Independent Director of Octagon Asset Management Limited.
 He has spent more than 25 years working in the financial services sector.
-He is currently a Non-executive Director of NZX Limited, an Independent Director & Chair of Te Ahumairangi Investment Management Limited, and an Independent Director of Forsyth Barr Custodians Limited and Forsyth Barr Cash Management Nominees Limited.
+He is an Independent Director & Chair of Te Ahumairangi Investment Management Limited, and an Independent Director of Forsyth Barr Custodians Limited and Forsyth Barr Cash Management Nominees Limited and, up until 31 December 2022, was a non-executive Director of NZX Limited.
 He is a member of the Institute of Directors.